kelbyludwig/kel.bz/content/post/javaexec.md

 summary: "Non-obvious ways of getting code execution when testing code that uses user input to build shell commands."
 ---

-# more of the same (sorta)

-Its pretty standard advice to avoid using user-input within code that executes operating system commands.
+It is pretty standard advice to avoid using user-input within code that executes operating system commands.
 However, most of that advice tends to revolve around how dangerous it is for a user to provide the *command* to execute and I have not seen (good) advice on whether other parts of a command (e.g. flags, flag